 As marketers in a highly regulated industry, you’re probably familiar with the struggle behind delivering consumers SEO-friendly content and adhering to compliance regulations.
-For those that may focus on things like the copy and intent behind web pages and campaigns, marketing compliance can often take a back seat.
+For those marketers that may focus on things like the copy and intent behind web pages and campaigns, marketing compliance can often take a back seat.

-How does compliance boost your bank marketing strategy?
+How does marketing compliance boost your strategy?

 Compliance is an essential component of any financial team’s underlying operations.
 Organizations must strike a balance between following regulatory laws and providing an excellent customer experience.
 These laws are largely designed to protect consumer privacy and information.

 The Dodd–Frank Wall Street Reform and Consumer Protection Act, which passed in 2010, overhauled financial regulation following the subprime mortgage crisis of 2008.
 It also led to the creation of the Consumer Financial Protection Bureau (CFPB), which advocates for consumer protection in the financial sector.
 The primary goal of the CFPB is to change how financial companies interact with consumers, primarily by increasing the control of regulations.

 It's true that compliance is ultimately the realm of lawyers, compliance officers, and other lawmakers.
 However, regulation helps consumers find exactly what they’re looking for online.
 Compliance standards are designed to protect people and provide them with truthful, non-deceptive experiences.
 And in the banking industry, this often means changing the relationship between consumers and financial institutes.

 Marketing compliance provides a better customer experience.

 Much like regulatory measures improve the coexistence of banks and their customers, digital marketing follows a system that helps deliver ethical online experiences.
 SEO ensures that websites are rewarded by Google and other search engines—and that businesses are appealing to the questions and concerns of their consumers.